On Sep, 11 2018

 - How are blame and rumors handled?

-How Does Culture Impact the Success of Organizational Change and Transformation?
+How Does Culture Change Impact the Success of Transformation?

 Your corporate culture has a huge impact on the success of your transformational change initiatives.
 Any time you have a major organizational change underway, the organization’s culture is at play.
 It will either support the new state reality you are implementing, or block it.